kisssadam/Static-HTML-file-browser-for-Dropbox/README.md

 Installation
 ------------
 1. Before you start the program, please edit the config.py file with your favourite text editor (LibreOffice and other Office tools are not text editors, they are word processors, so please do not use them!)
-The set up takes about 2 minutes if you read the comments in config.py
+The set up takes about 30 seconds if you read the comments in config.py
 2. Now start the program without any command line arguments!
 There will be a short info about it.
 3. Use "program.py --install location" command, and it will copy "icons" directory to a specified directory (this can be set up in the config.py)
 4. Start the program with a location command line argument, that is the path of the Public folder of your Dropbox directory.
 Example: python program.py ~/Dropbox/Public